-Israel’s military occupation of almost five decades has had far-reaching effects on all aspects of Palestinian lives.
-The Israeli occupation implemented a series of measures and policies that resulted in a high level of Palestinian dependency on Israel in a number of sectors, has stifled the Palestinian economy and sustainable economic growth, and prevented it from realizing its full potential.
+Israel’s military occupation of five decades has had far-reaching effects on all aspects of Palestinian life.
+The Israeli occupation implemented a series of measures and policies that resulted in a high level of imposed Palestinian dependency on Israel in a number of sectors, has stifled the Palestinian economy and sustainable economic growth, and prevented it from realizing its full potential.
 Any permanent status agreement must end the forced economic reliance on Israel, and enable the realization of the full potential of the Palestinian economy and Palestinian rights, freedoms, and ability to regulate internal affairs as guaranteed to sovereign and independent states under international law.

-An array of issues under the general category of State to State relations issues require detailed negotiation.
+An array of issues under the general category of State-to-State relations issues require detailed negotiation.
 These include:

 Given the significance of the Holy Land to hundreds of millions of people worldwide, tourism and religious pilgrimage will be main contributors to Palestine’s GDP.
 To date, Israeli restrictions have resulted in Palestinian inability to fully realize the economic potential of this sector.
 The interrelated nature of tourist sites in Palestine and Israel requires coordination between both states on a tourism trade regime and arrangements governing the movement of tourists.